AaltoPML/VAI-Lab/README.md

 core.run()
 ```

-or to execute an existing config file
+or to execute an existing config file:

 ```python
 import aidesign as ai